Tu'er Shen: Modern interpretations

-Although Tu'er Shen is popularly revered by some temples, some Taoist schools may have considered homosexuality as sexual misconduct through history, probably deeming it is outside marriage.
+Although Tu'er Shen is popularly revered by some temples, some Taoist schools may have considered homosexuality as sexual misconduct throughout history, probably deeming it to be outside of marriage.
 However, many Taoism scriptures do not mention anything against same-gender relations, mostly maintaining neutrality.

 The story may be an attempt to mythologize a system of male marriages in Fujian attested to by the scholar-bureaucrat Shen Defu and the 17th century writer Li Yu.
-The older man in the union would play the masculine role as a qixiong or "adoptive older brother", paying a "bride price" to the family of the younger man- it was said virgins fetched higher prices- who became the qidi, or "adoptive younger brother".
+The older man in the union would play the masculine role as a qixiong or "adoptive older brother", paying a "bride price" to the family of the younger man—it was said virgins fetched higher prices—who became the qidi, or "adoptive younger brother".
 Li Yu described the ceremony, "They do not skip the three cups of tea or the six wedding rituals- it is just like a proper marriage with a formal wedding."
 The qidi then moved into the household of the qixiong, where he would be completely dependent on him, be treated as a son-in-law by the qixiongs parents, and possibly even help raise children adopted by the qixiong.
 These marriages could last as long as 20 years before both men were expected to marry women in order to procreate.

 Keith Stevens reports seeing images like these in Hokkien-speaking communities in Taiwan, Malaysia, Thailand and Singapore.
 Stevens refers to these images as 'brothers' or 'princes' and calls them Taibao (太保), which is probably a perversion of Tianbao.
 Stevens was usually told that the two figures in an embrace were brothers, and only in one temple in Fujian was he told that they were homosexuals.

 The history of Hu Tianbao has been largely forgotten even by the temple keepers.
 However, there is a temple in Yonghe District, Taiwan that venerates Hu Tianbao in his traditional guise.
 The temple is known as the Hall of Martial Brilliance (威明堂).

 Revival

-In 2006, a Taoist priest by the name of Lu Wei-ming founded a temple for Tu'er Shen in Yonghe District in the New Taipei City in Taiwan.
+In 2006, a Taoist priest named Lu Wei-ming founded a temple for Tu'er Shen in Yonghe District, New Taipei City, Taiwan.
 Roughly 9,000 gay pilgrims visit the temple each year praying to find a suitable partner.
 The temple also performs a love ceremony for gay couples at the world's only religious shrine for homosexuals.
-As of 2020, the temple remains the only extant shrine to the deity.
+As of 2020, the temple remains the only extant shrine to the deity as the original temple in Fujian, China has not yet been rebuilt.
+Some of the deity's followers have established altars dedicated to the god in their homes.
+Visitors to Tu'er Shen's temple in Taiwan have increased exponentially in the last decade, especially after the legalization of same-sex marriage in Taiwan.